gregidonut/phraseOMatic/README.md

 # Phrase-O-Matic

 A small commandline app ran on the jvm.
-Just to help me learn Java
+Just to help me learn Java.

+## Abstract
+This app prints a phrase that combines phrases from three lists, randomly.

 ## Basic flow